deliastephens/FaultInjector/README.md

 ### Running
+To run FaultInjector, simply download all of the required programs and packages, you'll need to do some setup on your own machine.

+First, change the `path` variable in the `FaultInjector.py` script to the location of your missions folder.
+This ensures that Python will be able to find where you put all your missions.

+To load more custom missions, simply add the waypoint file to your mission folder.

-To run FaultInjector, simply download all of the required programs and packages, navigate to the folder that contains `FaultInjector.py` in a Command Prompt, and type
+Then, navigate to the folder that contains `FaultInjector.py` in a Command Prompt, and type
 ```
 python3 FaultInjector.py
 ```

 ## Requirements
 ### Python and Packages